 Defining Nanocomposites and Agglomeration

-Properties of nanoparticle agglomerates
+Properties of Nanoparticle Agglomerates

 MLG has a coiled structure and tends to undergo wrinkling when compressed (in-plane) or shear.
-Wrinkling changes the shape of thin and flexible material as stated in the study of Atif and Inam (2016), and shown in figure 2.
+Wrinkling changes the shape of thin and flexible material, as stated in the study of Atif and Inam (2016) and shown in Figure 2.

 Figure 3 Wringkling of multi-layer Graphene: a) typical wrinkling pattern b) magnified view of wrinkles (adapted from Atif and Inam 2016)

 In the research done by *Calisi et al. (2013), Agglomeration can be prevented and controlled by tailoring the dispersion state of nano-fillers.
-Certain processes can tailor the state of nano-fillers and thus avoid the factor of agglomeration in nanocomposites as described by Atif and Inam (2016) and *Calisi et al. (2013).
+Certain processes can tailor the state of nano-fillers and thus avoid the factor of agglomeration in nanocomposites, as described by Atif and Inam (2016) and *Calisi et al. (2013).

-In the research done by *Fujisawa et al. (2013), the dispersion state of fillers is improved by using dispersant solvents.
+In the research done by *Fujisawa et al. (2013), the dispersion state of fillers is improved using dispersant solvents.
 The dispersion state of fillers is improved by lowering the viscosity of the polymer matrix.
 The dispersant solvent eases the dispersion process because of its vital characteristics.
-It exists in the low viscous state and thus can lower the viscosity of the polymer matrix, which eventually helps in the process of dispersion as described by Atif and Inam (2016) and *Fujisawa et al. (2013).
-Few cases reported that the use of organic solvents in polymers has affected their mechanical properties.
+It exists in the low viscous state and thus can lower the viscosity of the polymer matrix, which eventually helps in the dispersion process as described by Atif and Inam (2016) and *Fujisawa et al. (2013).
+Few cases reported that using organic solvents in polymers has affected their mechanical properties.
 However, the mechanical properties were not affected by the usage of organic solvents having a low boiling point.
 In the publication by Atif and Inam (2016), it was stated that organic solvents have advantages and disadvantages regarding the properties of polymers.

 Agglomeration can be prevented with different methods of dispersion.
 In the research done by *Calisi et al. (2013), it is stated that different approaches can be used to disperse nano-fillers in the polymer.
 The external force can be applied to nano-fillers to disentangle them, after which the disentangled dispersed nano-fillers can be enclosed in the polymer matrix as described by *Calisi et al. (2013).
 The enclosing is done to prevent the nano-fillers from re-aggregating and to yield metastable dispersion.
-The forces that are applied to the nano-fillers can be mechanical stirring or sonication.
-The other approach most persistently used is the disentangling of nano-fillers via dispersing them in a suitable solvent.
-However, graphene sheets are first separated and then dissolved for graphene-based nano-fillers, which eventually results in polymer solutions as described by Atif and Inam (2016) and *Calisi et al. (2013).
+The forces applied to the nano-fillers can be mechanical stirring or sonication.
+The other approach most persistently used is the disentangling of nano-fillers by dispersing them in a suitable solvent.
+However, graphene sheets are first separated and then dissolved for graphene-based nano-fillers, eventually resulting in polymer solutions as described by Atif and Inam (2016) and *Calisi et al. (2013).

 Figure 4 Sonication device (adapted from Atif and Inam 2016)

-Calendering is another method which uses shear force to disperse nano-fillers in the polymer as shown in figure 4.
+Calendering is another method which uses shear force to disperse nano-fillers in the polymer, as shown in Figure 4.

 Figure 5 A) Calendering mill and B) its working principle (adapted from Atif and Inam 2016)